davidsonfellipe/awesome-wpo/README.md

 ## Case studies

 - [WPOStats](https://wpostats.com/) - Case studies and experiments demonstrating the impact of web performance optimization (WPO) on user experience and business metrics.
+- [Google Developers Case Studies](https://developers.google.com/web/showcase) - Learn why and how other developers have used the web to create amazing web experiences for their users.

 ## Documentation